 18. Street cats and dogs are everywhere and part of the community

 It’s best not to feed street animals from your table because they might not leave, but you can keep leftovers and feed them elsewhere on the street.
+If you're an animal lover, find out if there is a rescue center where you're staying and show your support with a donation or by volunteering your time.

 Explore related stories

-The best time to visit Morocco
+The 8 best places to visit in Morocco

-Mar 11, 2024 • 5 min read
+Sep 6, 2024 • 6 min read